AaqibbHasanie/Tutor-website---Study-Buddy/README.md

 tutors.
 “Study Buddy” will optimize and streamline this entire process by eliminating the middle-man and allowing students to directly choose who they wish to be tutored by as well as allowing tutors to easily target their intended pool of students.
-It will serve as a timeefficient and organized solution to the conventional process of manually searching for tutors/students or having to involve a middleman in case of no access to social media forums.
+It will serve as a time-efficient and organized solution to the conventional process of manually searching for tutors/students or having to involve a middle-man in case of no access to social media forums.
 Following use cases are involved in this website:
 Admin:
 1. Log in
 2. Update password